MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 "**Multi-dimensional database '%{DatabaseName/}' is not using latest encryption schema.
 Please create a backup file and restore DB from backup file with the option EnsureProperEncryption to upgrade to the latest encryption.**"

-To upgrade encryption, backup the database and then restore with the **EnsureProperEncryption** option enabled.
+To upgrade encryption, back up the database and then restore with the **EnsureProperEncryption** option enabled.

-or if the database is already loaded, run the following XMLA command in SQL Server Management Studio:
+Or, if the database is already loaded, run the following XMLA command in SQL Server Management Studio:

 ```xml
 <RemoveDiscontinuedFeatures xmlns='http://schemas.microsoft.com/analysisservices/2003/engine' xmlns:ddl922='http://schemas.microsoft.com/analysisservices/2022/engine/922'>